marcusmattson/CEF-Generators/README.md

 * Use/change the lists as needed
 * `ts` is an event timestamp
 * `ts_2` is an event timestamp designed to introduce occassional timestamp errors that are greater than the current time
-* The varios random variables produce the sample data
+* The various random variables produce the sample data

+Additional Python modules needed

+* paho-mqtt
+* kafka-python
+* logging